yzhda1991/gradecraft-development/doc/grades.md

   * `graded_by_id` - id of instructor who graded the student
   * `pass_fail_status` - boolean representing whether the student has passed or failed their assignment.
 The two possible values are "Pass" and "Fail".
 See [[pass fail assignments | pass fail]] for more information
+  *  `student_visible?` - returns true when the grade is released and visible to the student

 #### Excluded Grades